svalio/atlassian-connect-express-encryption/README.md

 The configuration for your add-on is done in two files:

 * `./config.json` -- This file contains the configuration for each runtime environment your plugin runs in.
 The file has comments to help you understand the settings available.
 * `./atlassian-plugin.xml` -- This file is a manifest of all the extension points your add-on uses.
-To see all of the available plugin point options check out the interactive guides for [JIRA](http://atlassian-connect.herokuapp.com/help#jira/atlassian-plugin) or [Confluence](http://atlassian-connect.herokuapp.com/help#confluence/atlassian-plugin).
+To see all of the available extension point options check out the interactive guides for [JIRA](http://atlassian-connect.herokuapp.com/help#jira/atlassian-plugin) or [Confluence](http://atlassian-connect.herokuapp.com/help#confluence/atlassian-plugin).

 #### config.json